GuenterQuast/mimoCoRB/builddoc/index.rst

 have finished.
-As digital filtering of incoming data may be very CPU intensive, multi-processing and multi-core capable components are needed to ensure sufficient processing power. `mimoCoRB.mimo_buffer` implements such a buffer allowing multiple processes to read ("multiple out") or write ("multiple in") to the buffer space.
+As digital filtering of incoming data may be very CPU intensive, multi-processing and multi-core capable components are needed to ensure sufficient processing power to process and anylyze data.
+`mimoCoRB.mimo_buffer` implements such a buffer allowing multiple processes to read ("multiple out") or write ("multiple in") to the buffer space.
 Because processing of the data, i.e. digital filtering, selection, compression and storage or real-time visualization of the data may be a complex workflow, buffers may be arranged in chains where one or several reader processes of a buffer write to one or to several output buffer(s).
-Finally, raw or processed data must be extracted from the buffers in the chain to be stored for off-line analysis.

 Memory management and access control is provided by the class **newBuffer**.
 To control the data flow in such a data acquisition suite, three types of access are needed, implemented as **Writer**, **Reader** and **Observer** classes.
 Readers of the same type are grouped together for multi-processing of compute-intense tasks and form a Reader-group.
+Observers receive only a sub-set of the data and are mainly intended to be used for visual inspection or graphical representation of samples of the recorded or processed data.

 Processes for data provisioning from front-end hardware or from other sources, like disk files, web streams or simulation,